erodola/FundCG-s1-2018/README.md

 The lectures are not based on any text book in particular.
 Reading material suggested throughout the lectures is listed here:

-- [A15] S. Axler, "Linear algebra done right - 3rd edition".
+- [A15] Axler, "Linear algebra done right - 3rd edition".
 Springer, 2015.
+- [BBI01] Burago, Burago, Ivanov, "A course in metric geometry".
+AMS, 2001.

 ### Grading